Paludidraco: Discovery and naming

+The left humerus, the left scapula and the skull of the paratype were collected in 2008, while the remainder of the paratype, and the holotype, MUPA-ATZ0101, were collected in 2015.
+Both specimens were collected from the Keuper Facies horizon in Guadalajara, Spain.

+Paludidraco multidentatus was named by de Miguel Chaves et al. (2018), and the paratype was prepared in 2025 before it was described by Cabezuelo-Hernández et al. (2026).

 Description

+Main block of the paratype as seen from the dorsolateral view (top) and the ventrolateral view.

 Paludidraco was similar to its close relatives Simosaurus, but differed in several important respects.
 The teeth were pleurodont and it had more than 15 premaxillary teeth, hence the species name multidentatus meaning 'many-toothed'.
 It had a relatively long snout, but the nostrils were higher up on its head than those of Simosaurus.
 The upper temporal fenestra is narrow, and the pineal foramen is highly elongated.
 The supraoccipital is horizontally sutured with the parietal and exposed at the posterior end of the parietal table.
 The jaws are very slender and fragile, quite bowed, and with the teeth situated laterally.
 There are very many teeth, all small, recurved and flattened sideways.
 The vertebral centra are amphicoelous and the zygapophyses are pachyostotic.
 The ribs are pachyostotic and strongly distally expanded.